pcdshub/pcdshub.github.io/source/installation.rst

 Using In-Development Packages
 =============================
 It is possible to develop new packages without creating your own environment.
-This is useful if you made changes to a library or multiple libraries and want to test how they interact with each other and with the rest of the released ecosystem.
+This is useful if you made changes to one or multiple libraries and want to test how they interact with each other and with the rest of the released environment.
 The recommended way to do this is to use ``$PYTHONPATH`` to mask the shared packages with your in-development packages.

 Tools are provided in our
 `Engineering Tools <https://github.com/pcdshub/engineering_tools>`_ repo to keep this process manageable.
-You can stay up-to-date with the most recent tools releases by keeping ``/reg/g/pcds/engineering_tools/engineering_tools/scripts`` on your path, or by cloning the github repository.
+You can stay up-to-date with the most recent tools releases by keeping ``/reg/g/pcds/engineering_tools/engineering_tools/scripts`` in your path, or by cloning the Github repository.
 You can also use these scripts as a starting point for your own.
 The relevant scripts are: